‘Queen Of Curves’ Abigail Ratchford Shows Off Plump Derriere In Incredibly Sexy Metallic Thong Bikini

 In a recent interview with Women’s Fitness, Abigail revealed that it was Kanye West who helped to put her on the map when she worked with him on his coffee table book.

 “He handpicked me for that as well and I really am proud to be part of a company that celebrated all models’ bodies and curves.
 I’m more on the curvy side, he also had some traditional high fashion runway model body types, as well representing all figures,” she shared.
-“That’s what I really love about Kanye, he’s not afraid to push the envelope and is constantly setting trends, so then when I got the call a couple OF months ago that he wanted to use me again for season six I was just so ecstatic, I knew I was going to be a part of something iconic.”
+“That’s what I really love about Kanye, he’s not afraid to push the envelope and is constantly setting trends, so then when I got the call a couple of months ago that he wanted to use me again for season six I was just so ecstatic, I knew I was going to be a part of something iconic.”

 Fans can keep up with all of the happenings in Abigail’s life by hitting the “follow” button on her Instagram account.